FreeON/freeon/Publications.md

 ----

 -   Linear scaling computation of the Hartree-Fock exchange matrix E. Schwegler and Matt Challacombe, Journal of Chemical Physics, 105 2726 (1996)
--   Fast assembly of the Coulomb matrix: a quantum chemical tree code Matt Challacombe, E. Schwegler and J. Almlof, Journal of Chemical Physics, 104 4685 (1996)
+-   Fast assembly of the Coulomb matrix: a quantum chemical tree code, Matt Challacombe, E. Schwegler and J. Almlöf, [Journal of Chemical Physics, 104 4685 (1996)](http://dx.doi.org/10.1063/1.471163)